uipath-certification/uipath-certification.github.io/_posts/2021-04-09-ipo-uipath-stock-price-value.md

 <iframe src="https://www.youtube.com/embed/fumZ1NpRHcE" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen="" width="560" height="315" frameborder="0"></iframe>
 </div>

+## UiPath Stock Analysis

+_Editors Note: We were interested in doing research and analysis on the UiPath stock IPO (PATH), but felt we couldn't do much better than this video from Mr. FIRED Up Wealth.
+Here is a mildly edited transcript of the video.
+Enjoy._

 What's up guys.
 Eric here, Mr. Fired-up wealth.
 If I told you that there was a robotic process automation company, that's really best of breed that might be coming out on IPO and you can actually own shares of the company.
 Would you want to learn more about the business?
 Well, that's exactly what we're going to cover today without further ado let's get started.

 ## What is RPA with UiPath?